ab25cq/neo-c/README.md

 bash all_build.sh
 ```

 This program is tested in LLVM-3.8, LLVM-7, LLVM-10 and LLVM-11, and x86_64, aarch64 on Debian, Raspberry PI 3B+(ARM64), Android(termux, userLAnd), ppc64le(Debian), s390x(Alpline Linux).
+OSX(Intell, Homebrew-LLVM11)

 From version 1.4.0 I success to self-host compile.$ ulimit -s 132656; bash; cd self-host; bash all_build.sh;

 # CHANGELOG

+2.1.0 more compatibility for C-Lang.
+Corresponded to OSX(Intell, Homebrew)

 2.0.9 corresponded to DWARF Debug Info on termux(LLVM11)